peterwhitehead/jspi/README.md

 ## JSPI - Java Internet Printing Protocol Implementation

 This library enables you to add remote printing capabilities to your Java applications running on servers and other client applications.
+Have made changes in IppHttpConnection to use org.apache.httpcomponents.httpclient:4.5.3

 ### Usage